 Buying a large position in one bond could also leave the investor exposed to credit risk.
 Similar to owning only one stock in a portfolio, a bond’s price is dependent on the credit of the underlying company or institution.
 If anything lowers the credit quality of the bonds, the price is negatively impacted immediately.
 For example, Puerto Rico bonds were once very popular, but when the province had financial issues, the bond prices immediately plummeted.

 Using a bond ladder satisfies these issues.
 Since there are several bonds with a staggered maturity, bonds are constantly maturing and being reinvested in the current interest rate environment.
 If the investor needs liquidity, selling the shorter maturity bonds offers the most favourable pricing.
 Since there are several different bond issues, the credit risk is spread across the portfolio and properly diversified.
 If one of the bonds has a downgrade in credit quality, only a portion of the entire ladder is affected.

 --- End ---

-Yes, stock market may still in upward trend for very long time as nobody really know when the music will stop and all the “animal spirit “ may suddenly disappear as what I have written in my previous blog. (here ) Many ways to determine the market valuation and one of it is to look at the long term mean regression.
+Yes, the stock market may still in an upward trend for a very long time as nobody really knows when the music will stop and all the “animal spirit “ may suddenly disappear as what I have written in my previous blog. (here ) Many ways to determine the market valuation and one of it is to look at the long term mean regression.

-While Singapore market is at long term mean level (not expensive but not cheap as well ) but the other advance market are in higher end of mean level.
-As such , I opt for a more conservative approach that to increase my cash and short term fund / bond from my dividend income and stay invested with a “cautiously optimistic “ point of view.
+While Singapore market is at long term mean level (not expensive but not cheap as well ) but the other advance market is in the higher end of the mean level.
+As such, I opt for a more conservative approach to increase my cash and short term fund/bond from my dividend income and stay invested with a “cautiously optimistic “ point of view.